sherpa-ai/sherpa/docs/gettingstarted/kerastosherpa.rst

               metrics=['accuracy'])

 We want to tune the number of hidden units via Random Search.
-To do that, we define one parameter of type `discrete`.
+To do that, we define one parameter of type `Discrete`.
-We also use the `Random Search` algorithm with maximum number of trials 50.
+We also use the `BayesianOptimization` algorithm with maximum number of trials 50.

 ::

     import sherpa
     parameters = [sherpa.Discrete('num_units', [50, 200])]
-    alg = sherpa.algorithms.RandomSearch(max_num_trials=50)
+    alg = sherpa.algorithms.BayesianOptimization(max_num_trials=50)

 We use these objects to create a SHERPA Study: